-West Liberty Avenue followed in 1839, and was originally called Plumer's Run as it
+Pioneer.
+West Liberty Avenue followed in 1839, and was originally called Plummer's

-followed the course of Plumer's Run Creek down the valley to Saw Mill Run.
-The
+Run, as it followed the course of Plummer's Run Creek down the valley to Saw Mill

-narrow dirt lane connecting the farms in this section of Lower St. Clair.
+dirt lane connecting the farms in this section of Lower St. Clair and

 In 1876, the Borough of West Liberty

 was officially incorporated.
 It consisted of the present-day Brookline and

 Beechview communities.
 Below ground, mining operations became the main

 enterprise in the area.
 Above ground, the landscape was still dotted with farm